Top 6 Credit Cards For Bad Credit in 2020

-The Milestone Mastercard is a nice option for those with bad credit.
+Milestone® Mastercard® – Less Than Perfect Credit Considered is a nice option for those with bad credit.
 You can pre-qualify for a card and it will not impact your credit score.
 Cardholders receive fraud protection in the event of a stolen card, and have mobile access to their account at any time.
 Your account history is reported to the three major credit bureaus.
-There is an annual fee ranging from $35 to $99.
-The ongoing APR is 23.9%.
+There is an annual fee ranging from $35-$99*.
+The ongoing APR is 24.90%.
 The foreign transaction fee is 1%, less than the average for the industry.

-For those without access to high-end credit cards, these cards are great options.
+For those without access to high-end credit cards, these cards are possible options.
 You might have to deal with security deposits and other fees that higher end credit cards may not have.
 In addition, most of these cards will not give you rewards programs that are offered to consumers with good credit scores.
-Approval is all but guaranteed.
 If you need access to a line of credit in order to make purchases from month to month, you should look at the listed cards and figure out which one best fits your lifestyle.